turingschool-examples/frontend-mod-1-prework/day_4/questions.md

 1. What is a parameter?

-    * A parameter is a piece of information that is provided in order to perform a fuction.
+    * A parameter is a piece of information that is provided in order to perform a function.

 1. What is a return value?